dmarakom6/shellnotes/docs/github/README.md

 A easy, simple and fast way to keep notes via your linux terminal.

 # What is shellnotes?
 Shellnotes  is  a note system for advanced linux and terminal users.
-It is made out of commands and scripts, and has tons of abilities.
+It is made out of a lot of other commands and scripts, and has tons of abilities, like a logging system, an auto-update feature, and much more!
-Shellnotes uses your favourite text editor to save notes on-the-go.
+Shellnotes uses your favourite text editor to save notes on the go.
 If you are the type of guy that has his terminal open 24/7, you can also save notes __directly__ via terminal!
 With shellnotes, you can make, find, list, edit or delete your notes from wherever you are, whenever you want.

 # Why use shellnotes?